How to Get a Car Loan After Repossession

 - Reduce the amount you need to borrow.
-The deposit will knock down the actual mount you need to borrow which increases your chances of approval.
+The deposit will knock down the actual amount you need to borrow which increases your chances of approval.

 - A well-saved deposit shows lending institutions that you know how to manage your money and save well.